lucasrdalcol/PSR_Assignment3_P2_G9/README.md

 - Navigation **th_arena_1.world** [[Watch the video.
 Click here!]](https://youtu.be/4-fUDnn4Wi0)
 - Navigation **th_arena_2.world** [[Watch the video.
 Click here!]](https://youtu.be/C__kIk-h4oo)
 - Navigation **th_arena_3.world** [[Watch the video.
 Click here!]](https://youtu.be/HP5tDa2EemE)

+## Robot Teleop
+It is also possible to control the a robot remotely, as shown in the following video.
+In this case, the mobile app ROS CONTROL was used.
+It is, however, also possible to control the robot using the keyboard.
+- Remote control using a mobile app [[Watch the video.
+Click here!]](https://youtu.be/WuJwsUXJszk)

 ### Running the program [instructions]
 Open a new terminal and enter the following command to run empty environment: